FowziaSultana/Note-Nest-Client-side/README.md

 - Note-filtering functionality depending on specified categories.
 - One can add photos and link them to notes.
 - One can search for individual notes based on titles .
+- Admin have to authorize a user first then a user can create note.Admin can do this after loging in and going to dashboard where he will find manage users option

 ### Technologies used for building this website